Eleocharis minuta Boeckeler APNI*

 Spikelet ovoid or oblong-ovoid, 3–7 mm long.
 Glumes obtuse, rather prominently keeled, c.
 1.7 mm long, straw-coloured tinged dark red-brown.
 Bristles 5–7, unequal, shorter or longer than nut, retrorsely scabrous, whitish, strongly united at the base.
 Stamens 2; anthers 0.2–0.4 mm long.
 Style 2-fid.

 Nut rather turgidly biconvex, with angles ± ribbed, obovoid, shining, minutely reticulate, 0.8–1 mm long, 0.6–0.7 mm diam., pale green to dark greenish brown; style base about a sixth as long and a third as broad as nut.

-Distribution and occurrence: North from Jervis Bay.
+Distribution and occurrence: Naturalised sporadically north from Jervis Bay.
 Native of Africa and Madagascar.

 Grows in swamps and sandy shores of coastal lakes.

 Text by K. L. Wilson (1993; edited Sept 2006, June 2020)

 Taxon concept: Flora of NSW 4 (1993)

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data

 ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.